vrajdesai78/TokenX/README.md

 # TokenX
-It provides an interactive no-code platform that allows users to create a community token and NFT memberships on multichains.
-TokenX empowers creators to build thriving web3 communities on multiple chains including Scroll, Mantle, Polygon zkEVM and Optimism.
+It provides an interactive no-code platform that allows users to create a community token and NFT memberships on XDC network.
+TokenX empowers creators to build thriving web3 communities on XDC network.
 We desire to provide a launchpad that simplifies community, monetization, and growth.
 It also provides developer tool to send NFTs in batches just by providing recipient list.
-This is powerful and deployed on Spheron.
+This is powerful and enhance community reward mechanism.

 ## Prerequisites